Header

 What are unclaimed court funds?

 In some court cases, a judge will order money to be paid into the court.
 Foreclosure and debt cases are two examples where money gets paid into courts.
-Another type of court fund is a restitution payment.
-Restitution is payment to benefit a victim for an injury or loss.
+Another type of court fund is restitution (a payment to benefit a victim for an injury or loss).
 Restitution may be paid into court as part of the resolution of a criminal case.

 What is BC Unclaimed’s role in handling unclaimed court funds?